NJABA Workgroups

 State-funded services for adults with developmental disabilities age 21 years and older are administered by the New Jersey Division of Developmental Disabilities.

-+ - I’m a behavior analyst, and I would to become credentialed by DDD to work with adults.
++ - I’m a behavior analyst, and I would like to become credentialed by DDD to work with adults.
 What steps do I need to take?

 + - What kind of assessments should I use to develop programming for adults with ASD?